kippfish/kippfish/README.md

 🍰    ;  do not copy my ponies, ASK for inspo.

-🍰    ;  feel free to add my discord (@kippfish) if you'd like, but please say that you're from pt or ill be very confused!!
+🍰    ;  you can add my discord (@kippfish) if you'd like, but please say who you are/that ur from pt!

 🍰    ;  carrd ---> https://kippfish.carrd.co